Powerlearnproject/se-assignment-day-2-git-and-github-waweruscholar/README.md

 Rebase Instead of Merging (when appropriate): Use git rebase to keep a clean, linear history instead of merging feature branches, which can clutter the commit history.
 Squash Commits: If there are many small commits related to one feature or bug, consider squashing them before merging to keep the commit history clean.
-Final Thoughts:
-GitHub is a powerful tool, but effective usage relies on adhering to certain best practices.
-Clear communication, structured workflows, and proper Git operations are essential for a smooth collaboration process.
-New users should focus on mastering the basics, committing frequently with clear messages, and leveraging GitHub’s collaborative tools like pull requests and code reviews to ensure efficient and high-quality teamwork.